flexera-public/right_aws/README.txt

 - Support for streaming GETs from S3, and streaming PUTs to S3 if the data source is a file.
 - Support for single-threaded usage, multithreaded usage, as well as usage with multiple AWS accounts.
+- Support for both first- and second-generation SQS (API versions 2007-05-01 and 2008-01-01).
+These versions of SQS are not compatible.
 - Test suite (requires AWS account to do "live" testing).

 == THREADING: